eliranwong/uniquebibleapp-webtop/README.md

 > localhost:3000

-Running Unique Bible App the first time takes extra time before you can load "localhost:3000", as have a script to help you download and setup everything needed for running UniqueBible.app.
-During the setup you may see a Terminal app opened and running the setup process.
-Please expect to wait for at least 10 minutes for the setup.
-This applies to the first run ONLY.
-When the setup is finished, Unique Bible App will launch to fill up the web browser.
-During the setup, please do not try to launch the app yourself, or it will cause extra delay.
+<b>It takes extra time when Unique Bible App runs the first time</b> before you can load "localhost:3000", as the first run downloads and sets up Unique Bible App latest version.
+The first time "localhost:3000" is loaded, you may see a Terminal app opened and running the setup process.
+Please expect to wait for around 10 minutes for the setup.  <b>This applies to the first run ONLY</b>.
+When the setup is finished, Unique Bible App will automatically launch.
+During the setup, please do <b>NOT</b> try to launch the app manually, or it will cause extra delay.

 # Touble-shooting "Can't open the page localhost:3000"